We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many Ayurvedic practitioners recommend adding cherries and dark berries to your diet to reduce the levels of uric acid in the body.

-A found that eating at least 10 cherries per day reduced the occurrence of gout flare-ups by 35 percent.
+A 2012 study with 633 participants found that eating at least 10 cherries per day reduced the occurrence of gout flare-ups by 35 percent.

 Turmeric is a root that is commonly used as a spice.
 In Ayurveda, turmeric is believed to have a number of health benefits.
 Curcumin, the active ingredient in turmeric, has many uses.

-A shows that curcumin is an effective treatment for the symptoms of joint arthritis conditions, including gout.
+A 2016 study shows that curcumin is an effective treatment for the symptoms of joint arthritis conditions, including gout.

 Turmeric is relatively safe and can be added to curries, soups, and more.
 It’s often consumed in haldi doodh, also known as golden milk.